jessicarose00/100-days-of-code/log.md

 - Learned tips for writing readme files
 - [Mastered Markdown](https://guides.github.com/features/mastering-markdown/) by adding an image of my merge to yesterday's entry

 **Thoughts**: There's even an [emoji cheat sheet](https://github.com/ikatyang/emoji-cheat-sheet/blob/master/README.md).
-I admit I never knew the shaka :call_me_hand: was formally known as the "call me sign".
+I admit I never knew the shaka :call_me_hand: was formally known as the "call me hand".

 **Work & Resources**:
 [Writing READMEs by Udacity](https://www.udacity.com/course/writing-readmes--ud777)

+### Day 15: October 21st, 2019

+**Focus**: Completed Codecademy lessons on working with multiple tables in Pandas.
+Fixed some issues that came up during yesterday's Markdown extravaganza

+**Progress**:
+- Practiced methods for combining multiple dataframes (i.e. all the different merges and concatenate)

+**Thoughts**: For anyone who reads this log 1) sorry 2) thanks! and 3) It may seem like I'm jumping around in my focus, but sometimes I need to dedicate the hour to improving my coding skills for the projects and lessons I can currently apply them to, rather than continually taking on new topics.
+One of my goals is to be in a position where I can contribute to open source, so learning Git is an important step in that direction, but I accept it's going to be more of a long-term objective.
+This week I have three concurrent data analysis assignments so Pandas is taking priority.

+**Work & Resources**: